PaperMC/docs/docs/paper/dev/api/folia-support.md

 # Checking for Folia:

 Depending on what platform your plugin is running on, you may need to implement features differently.
-For this, you can use this utility method to check if the current server is running folia:
+For this, you can use this utility method to check if the current server is running Folia:

 ```java